Mahindra Last Mile Mobility Limited: BE 6 and XEV 9e

 In November 2024, Mahindra launched 2 all-electric SUVs, the XEV 9e and the BE 6 in India as part of its new BEV range with deliveries starting in early 2025.

+XEV 9S and BE 6 FE

+In November 2025, Mahindra launched the electric XUV700, the XEV 9S and the BE 6 Formula E edition (also known as RALL-E).

 Born Electric and XEV

 Born Electric (BE) and XEV are electric SUV Sub-brands under Indian automobile manufacturer Mahindra.

 In 2022, Mahindra unveiled 4 all-new electric SUVs under 2 brand names, XUV and BE.
 XUV.e8, XUV.e9 and BE.05, BE.07, BE.09 at Mahindra Advanced Design Europe (MADE) in Oxfordshire, United Kingdom.
 BE.RALL-E was unveiled in Hyderabad on 11 February 2023.
 Global Pik-up and THAR.e concepts were unveiled in 2023 in South Africa.

 INGLO modular platform or INGLO-born electric platform.

-On 26 Nov 2024, Mahindra launched 2 all-electric SUVs, the XEV 9e (formerly XUV.e9) and the BE 6 (formerly BE.05) in India as part of its 'Born electric' BEV range with deliveries starting in early 2025.
+On 26 November 2024, Mahindra launched 2 all-electric SUVs, the XEV 9e (formerly XUV.e9) and the BE 6 (formerly BE.05) in India as part of its 'Born electric' BEV range with deliveries starting in early 2025.

+On 26 November 2025, Mahindra launched the three-row SUV in India called XEV 9S (formerly XUV.e8).